 3 slices white bread, crusts removed, coarsely ripped in half inch pieces

 1 In a large pot of boiling water, add the peppers with about a half inch of their tops neatly cut off, save them and add them to the water, add 1/2 tsp salt.
-Lower the heat to medium low, and parboil the peppers and tops for about 10 minutes, as they soften, do not cook t hem too long.
-Push out the very center of the pepper tops, the top part that you want to toss in the trash.
-Set them aside.
+Lower the heat to medium low, and parboil the peppers and tops for about 10 minutes, as they soften, do not cook longer, since you want them slightly firm.
+Once cooked, remove them.
+Push or cut out the very center of the pepper tops, toss in the trash, but save the circular small good part.
+Set all the pepper parts aside.
 Preheat the oven to 350 degrees.

-3 In that bowl add the meat, rice, basil, cumin, salt, pepper, Worcestershire sauce, cumin powder, one teaspoon of the Italian seasoning and cheese.
+3 In that bowl add the meat, rice, basil, salt, pepper, Worcestershire sauce, cumin powder, one teaspoon of the Italian seasoning and cheese.
 Add the cayenne pepper, if using.
 Add about 2- 3 tablespoons of the eight ounce can of tomato sauce, to slightly moisten the filling.
-Blend ingredients gently, do not over mix, otherwise that toughens the meat.
+Blend ingredients gently, do not overly mix, otherwise that will tough the meat.

 5 For the rest of meat mixture, form a nice flattish 2- 3 inch high mound, about ten inches long.
 Add 3 tablespoons of tomato sauce to the bottom of a 2 quart casserole.
 Place t he meatloaf in the casserole.
 Cook the meatloaf plain, without any extra topping for 25 minutes.
 To the remaining sauce, stir in well, the remaining one teaspoon of Italian seasoning, the ketchup. the brown sugar, and the vinegar.
 After the initial 25 minutes of cooking the meatloaf, spread the sauce over the meatloaf and cook an additional 20-25 minutes, basting the loaf occasionally.
 The brown sugar and vinegar will give the meatloaf a nice barbecue-like tang.